The Bladez Fitness Cascade Rower is an excellent blend of price and quality.

 Users felts the monitor provides enough data to track their progress an included enough programs to keep them from getting bored.

-The Bladez Rower also comes with a free heart rate monitor so you can immediately begin using the programs such as H.R.C. mode and Recovery.
+The Bladez 200RW Rower also comes with a free heart rate monitor so you can immediately begin using the programs such as H.R.C. mode and Recovery!
+This is such a great bonus that isn’t included with many rowing machines!

 The main complaint was the monitor could not be connected to a PC to analyze or store workout data.
 This also means it can’t connect to the internet to use 3rd party apps for data tracking or racing against other users from around the world.